r1m/GSExtended/README.md

 On songs listing you can see tracks that you marked as autovote.
 Currently there is now way to see a list of all autovoted songs.

+**Suggester name is wrong !**

+I know, it's a bug from GS.
+It appears when suggestion list is big (>30).
+It's also here when the script is not activated but less visible because suggesters are not always displayed.
+I tried to find a fix for this but...
+Anyway, the tooltip info might always be right and updated :-)